djembeman2/dev-dub/day4.md

 <img title= "network" scr="/Volumes/NO NAME/dev dub/screenshots/Screen Shot 2024-01-13 at 7.35.07 PM.png">

 One thing about my capstone is I felt like it was very basic and I cant wait to become a better coder so I can add some real style with confidnece.
+I am looking forward to learning how to use these tools to improve my web devolepment .